ChaoHuang2018/POLAR_Tool/README.md

 ```bash
 make && ./reachnn_benchmark_1 0.05 35 4 6 1 relu_tanh
 ```
-where 0.05 is the width of the initial set, 35 is the total steps that need to be verified, 4 is the order of Bernstein Polynomial, 6 is the order of Taylor Model, 1 specifies option to use symbolic remainder and relu_tanh specifies the NN controller.
+where 0.05 is the width of the initial set, 35 is the total steps that need to be verified, 4 is the order of Bernstein Polynomial, 6 is the order of Taylor Model, 1 specifies option to use symbolic remainder and relu_tanh specifies the NN controller with ReLU and tanh activation functions which points to [*nn_1_relu_tanh*](/examples/benchmark1/nn_1_relu_tanh) file.

 A bash script `run.sh` is also available for each benchmark to run POLAR.